greg-solomon-uk/azure-app-service-fastapi/DEPLOY.md

 | **Database Password**            | ****************                           |
 | **Virtual Network**              | vnet-wckfblez (10.0.0.0/16)                |
 | **Outbound Subnet**              | subnet-qkbtyyoj (10.0.1.0/24)              |

+2. **Set the startup command in the portal**
+Settings -> Configuration -> Startup Command
+gunicorn -w 2 -k uvicorn.workers.UvicornWorker -b 0.0.0.0:8000 main:app

+2. **Apply Access Restrictions (IP Whitelisting)**
+Go to App Service > Networking > Access Restrictions.
+Add rules to allow only your IP or your organization's IP range.
+Once a rule is added, all other traffic is implicitly denied.

+3. **Enable Authentication (Easy Auth)**
+Go to App Service > Authentication.
+Add an identity provider (e.g., Microsoft, GitHub, Google).
+Set Unauthenticated requests to:
+Log in with... (to redirect to login), or
+HTTP 401 (to block unauthenticated users).